Updated March 2023

 A notation records a limitation on the practice of a nurse/midwife.
 It is used to describe and explain the scope of a nurse/midwife’s practice by noting the limitations on that practice.
 The notation does not change the nurse/midwife’s scope of practice but may reflect the requirements of a registration standard.

 You only need to let Ahpra know if you have completed postgraduate studies that lead to an endorsement on your registration or the removal of a notation on your registration.
 If you have completed postgraduate studies that do not lead to either of these then you do not need to tell Ahpra.

 The National Law requires that the suburb and postcode of your principal place of practice (PPP) is published on the national register.
 The PPP is defined as the address from which you predominantly practice the profession, or if not practising, or not practising predominantly from one address, then your home address.
 If you are practising through an agency, your principle place of practice can be the address of the agency.

-A form is available if you believe that publishing information about you on the public register would pose a significant risk to your health or safety as a nurse or midwife.
+If you believe that publishing information about you on the public register would pose a significant risk to your health or safety as a nurse or midwife, you can apply to exclude information about you from the public register.
 The NMBA will consider each application individually.

 The following pages on the NMBA website contain useful information for nurses and midwives and employers: